 Controlling the portion size and opting for healthy foods has been seen to have better effects on type 2 diabetics.
 This meal planning is more suitable for the elderly.5

 How Do You Count Carbs?

-In chalking out a meal plan, you need to observe your blood glucose before and after your diet, what and how much you eat in your regular meals, and the levels of carbs and fats you consume.
-6
+In chalking out a meal plan, you need to observe your blood glucose before and after your diet, what and how much you

 - Discuss with your doctor and set the target quantity of carbs that you need every day.